TranNgocQuy123/project-ml-microservice-kubernetes/README.md

 ## Setup the Environment
-- You should have Python 3.7 available in your host. python3 -m venv ~/.devops source ~/.devops/bin/activate
+- You should have Python 3.7 available in your host. step by step
+1. python3 -m venv ~/.devops
+2. source ~/.devops/bin/activate

 Run `make install` to install package from requirement